alfe-ai/ProgramaticPuppet/README.md

 Click steps also accept an optional second field specifying which step number to jump to when the element cannot be clicked.
 This allows basic fallback logic when selectors fail.

 The **clickText** step searches the current page for an element whose text contains the provided value and clicks it.
+If no match is found before the timeout elapses, the step logs the failure and the script continues to the next step rather than aborting.

 The **clickName** step clicks the first element with the given `name` attribute.
 Specify just the attribute value, for example `clear` will click the